ratan-lab/sumo/README.rst

 ::

-    Usage:
-        sumo prepare [-h] [-method {rbf,pearson,spearman}] [-k K] [-alpha ALPHA] [-missing MISSING] [-names NAMES] [-sn SN] [-fn FN] [-df DF] [-ds DS] [-logfile LOGFILE] [-log {DEBUG,INFO,WARNING}] [-plot PLOT]
+    usage: sumo prepare [-h] [-method METHOD] [-k K] [-alpha ALPHA] [-missing MISSING] [-atol ATOL] [-sn SN] [-fn FN] [-df DF] [-ds DS] [-logfile LOGFILE] [-log {DEBUG,INFO,WARNING}]
+                        [-plot PLOT]
-                     infile1,infile2,... var1,var2,... outfile.npz
+                        infile1,infile2,... outfile.npz

-    Positional arguments:
+    positional arguments:
-        infile1,infile2,...   comma-delimited list of paths to input .npz or .txt files (all input files should be structured in following way: consecutive samples in columns,
+      infile1,infile2,...   comma-delimited list of paths to input files, containing standardized feature matrices, with samples
-                              consecutive features in rows")
+                            in columns and features in rows (supported types of
-        var1(,var2,...)       either one variable type for every data matrix in input file(s) or comma-delimited list of variable types ['continuous', 'binary', 'categorical']
+                            files: ['.txt', '.txt.gz', '.txt.bz2', '.tsv',
+                            '.tsv.gz', '.tsv.bz2'])
       outfile.npz           path to output .npz file

-    Optional arguments:
+    optional arguments:
-        -h, --help            show this help message and exit -method {rbf,pearson,spearman}
+      -h, --help            show this help message and exit -method METHOD        either one method of sample-sample similarity calculation, or comma-separated list of methods for every layer (available methods: ['euclidean',
+                            'cosine', 'pearson', 'spearman'], default of
+                            euclidean)
-                              method of sample-sample similarity calculation
+      -k K                  fraction of nearest neighbours to use for sample similarity calculation using Euclidean distance
-                              (default of "rbf")
+                            similarity (default of 0.1)
-        -k K                  fraction of nearest neighbours to use for sample similarity calculation using RBF method (default of 0.1) -alpha ALPHA          hypherparameter of RBF similarity kernel (default of 0.5) -missing MISSING      acceptable fraction of available values for assessment of distance/similarity between pairs of samples (default of 0.1) -names NAMES          optional key of array containing custom sample names in every .npz file (if not set ids of samples are used, which can cause problems when layers have missing samples) -sn SN                index of row with sample names for .txt input files (default of 0)
+      -alpha ALPHA          hypherparameter of RBF similarity kernel, for Euclidean distance similarity (default of 0.5)
+      -missing MISSING      acceptable fraction of available values for assessment of distance/similarity between pairs of samples - either one value or comma-delimited list for every layer (default of [0.1])
+      -atol ATOL            if input files have continuous values, sumo checks if data is standardized feature-wise, meaning all
+                            features should have mean close to zero, with standard deviation around one; use this parameter to set tolerance of standardization checks (default of 0.01) -sn SN                index of row with sample names for input files (default of 0)
-        -fn FN                index of column with feature names for .txt input files (default of 0)
+      -fn FN                index of column with feature names for input files (default of 0)
       -df DF                if percentage of missing values for feature exceeds this value, remove feature (default of 0.1) -ds DS                if percentage of missing values for sample (that remains after feature dropping) exceeds this value, remove sample (default of 0.1)
       -logfile LOGFILE      path to save log file, by default stdout is used -log {DEBUG,INFO,WARNING}
-                              Sets the logging level (default of INFO) -plot PLOT            path to save adjacency matrix heatmap(s), by default plots are displayed on screen
+                            sets the logging level (default of INFO) -plot PLOT            path to save adjacency matrix heatmap(s), by default plots are displayed on screen

 **Example**

 .. code:: sh

-    sumo prepare -plot plot.png methylation.txt,expression.txt continuous prepared.data.npz
+    sumo prepare -plot plot.png methylation.txt,expression.txt prepared.data.npz

 run
 ^^^